ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-features/oauth/oauth-process-overview.html.markdown

 - Facebook
 - Dropbox

-We are working on a generic option that will allow configuration from within the Console, so you will be able to access any OAuth supported service you like.
-It will be more technical than the predefined ones.

 ##2.
 Register your App with the service
 Whichever service you want to use, you first need to register an App with that service.
 This process is [described here](/developers/documentation/product-guide/advanced-features/oauth/app-key-and-app-secret/).
 As a result of this registration, you get two important keys.